reddysowmya200/HI741-Final-Project/README.md

 ## Key Statistics Charts
 The Key Statistics button uses matplotlib to create charts in `output/statistics_charts/`.
 Install required packages with `pip install -r requirements.txt`.

+## Notes
+- This project was developed for the HI 741 Final Project assignment.
+- The application uses Python and Tkinter for the user interface.
+- Patient data updates are stored persistently in CSV files.
+- Usage statistics and failed login attempts are recorded in `output/usage_log.csv`.

+## Author
+Venkata Sowmya Priya - HI 741 Spring 2025

+## Due Date
+May 22, 2026 - 11:59 PM CT